dbbs-lab/bsb-core/docs/usage/installation.rst

 .. note::

 	This does not install the simulators themselves.
-Just the tools the BSB needs to deal with them.
+It installs the Python tools that the BSB needs to deal with them.
 Install the simulators separately according to their respective installation instructions.

 Installing NEST
 ===============

-The BSB currently runs a fork of NEST 2.18, to install it, follow the instructions below, with a virtual environment activated.
+The BSB currently runs a fork of NEST 2.18.
+To install it, follow the instructions, with a virtual environment activated.

 .. code-block:: bash